oobianom/r2resume/README.md

 # r2resume

 An R package that converts rmarkdown to beautiful resume sites

+Please visit http://r2resume.com/ for complete information regarding this package.